-Use a lintfree cloth; a small brush, pipe cleaners, cotton swabs, toothpicks and a small wood applicator to remove dirt, etc.-DO NOT use a sharp instrument.
+Use a lintfree cloth; a small brush, pipe cleaners, cotton swabs, toothpicks and a small wood applicator to remove dirt, etc.--DO NOT use a sharp instrument.

 Always clean the barrel bore and chamber thoroughly after shooting using a cleaning rod with a patch, or brush fitting tightly into the chamber and bore-clean the barrel from the chamber.
-Be sure to recheck the barrel for possible sweat-out a few days after the shooting cleaning.
+If a bore cleaner is used, do not allow it to come in contact with external finishes or internal moving parts.